Health, Sun and Insects

 Contagious diseases - The areas you'll be fishing are virtually unpopulated, therefore water-born contagious diseases are not a threat.
 There are rare cases of light diarrhea due to the normal rigors of travel, but you can eat and drink with confidence in camp.
 Do not, however, drink the tap water in any hotel rooms or public areas!

 INSECTS -- The dry season in Brazil is a very benign environment.
 The areas we fish are essentially completely devoid of mosquitos and most other biting insects.
 A common daytime outfit can be nothing more than a bathing suit and lots and lots of sunblock.
-The blackwater river channels and lagoons where we fish are too acidic to support mosquito reproduction during the dry season (which is when we fish all of our rivers).
-Mosquito larvae require the neutral waters collected in bromeliads (a bowl shaped plant) or rainwater puddles to develop properly.
-These conditions are associated with the rainy season, when we do not operate, so we simply do not encounter mosquitos on our regularly scheduled trips.
+The blackwater river channels and lagoons where we fish are too acidic to support mosquito reproduction.
+We simply do not encounter mosquitos on our regularly scheduled trips.

 Exploratory trips — Because the Amazon is such a vast and complex ecosystem, it is always possible for unexpected conditions to occur on our exploratory trips.
 If you are joining us on an exploration, bring at least one set of socks, long pants, long sleeves and a dependable brand of repellent (Muskol, Cutters or anything else with DEET).